ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 efficient way?*

-The topic of software testing is very complicated by its own nature, but depending on the testing method employed, the testing process itself can be implemented at any time in the development phase and idealy should cover many different levels of the system:
+The topic of software testing is very complicated by its own nature, but depending on the testing method employed, the testing process itself can be implemented at any time in the development phase and ideally should cover many different levels of the system:

-- *unit tests*, in which the resposible person for one source file is proving that his code is written in a right way,
+- *unit tests*, in which the responsible person for one source file is proving that his code is written in a right way,
 - *integration tests* that should cover whole group of modules combined together to accomplish one well defined task,
-- *regression tests* that seek for errors in existing functinality after patches, functionality enhancements and/or configuration changes have been made to the software,
+- *regression tests* that seek for errors in existing functionality after patches, functionality enhancements and/or configuration changes have been made to the software,
 - *certification tests* (or *system tests*), which are run against the integrated and compiled system, treating it as a black box and trying to evaluate the system's compliance with its specified requirements.

-In DIRAC project unit tests should be prepared for the developer herself, intergration tests could be developed in groups of code resposible persons, for regression tests the responsible person should be a complete subsystem (i.e. WMS, DMS, SMS etc.) manager, while certification tests should be prepared and prefomed by release managers.
+In DIRAC project unit tests should be prepared for the developer herself, integration tests could be developed in groups of code responsible persons, for regression tests the responsible person should be a complete subsystem (i.e. WMS, DMS, SMS etc.) manager, while certification tests should be prepared and performed by release managers.

 This document will try to formulate the basic requirements for the lowest level of testing: unit tests, on top of which any complicated and fully featured testing framework could be defined.

-Tools and metodology
+Tools and methodology
 --------------------

 In DIRAC unit tests should be prepared for the developer herself.
 As the main implementation language is Python, the developers should